arduino/help-center-content/content/Software and Downloads/IDE Settings/Find-sketches-libraries-board-cores-and-other-files-on-your-computer.md

 ---
-title: "Find sketches, libraries, boards cores, and other files on your computer"
+title: "Find sketches, libraries, board cores, and other files on your computer"
 ---

 Learn where sketches, libraries, board platforms, and other files used by Arduino IDE are stored on your computer.